 The trust's year-end is 30 June.
-The annual results are usually released in October (interims in March) and its AGMs are usually held in November of each year.
+The annual results are usually released in October (interims in March) and its annual general meetings (AGMs) are usually held in November of each year.
 As discussed on pages 19 and 20, NCYF pays quarterly dividends in November, February, May and August.